scaife-viewer/scaife-search-indexer/README.md

 This repository contains the container image definition and configuration for the search indexer.
 Logstash is used to pull ElasticSearch documents from Google Pub/Sub and upsert them in the search indices.

+This repository is part of the [Scaife Viewer](https://scaife-viewer.org) project, an open-source ecosystem for building rich online reading environments.

 ## Setup

 Before running the search indexer you will need to create a IAM service account and a Pub/Sub topic.
 The following instructions assumes you've set `CLOUDSDK_CORE_PROJECT` and